ssgeejr/cofeit/gitlab/README.md

 Once it starts up - and it does take some time ... create your password.
 To login, use 'root' and '<your password>'

+Create a simple web-app that we can work with:

+mvn archetype:generate \
+-DarchetypeGroupId=org.apache.maven.archetypes \
+-DarchetypeArtifactId=maven-archetype-webapp \
+-DarchetypeVersion=1.4